 A native Phoenician, Fire Chief Kara Kalkbrenner joined the Phoenix Fire Department in 1985.
-During her nearly 30 years of service, she has held the ranks of Fire Engineer, Fire Captain, Division Chief, Deputy Chief and Executive Assistant Chief of Administration.
+During her 32 plus years of service, she has held the ranks of Firefighter, Fire Engineer, Fire Captain, Division Chief, Deputy Chief and Executive Assistant Chief of Administration.

 Chief Kalkbrenner is one of only six female Fire Chiefs of large metropolitan fire departments in the country.
 Her philosophy is that public administrators are community stakeholders and play an integral role in shaping the communities where we work and live.
 Chief Kalkbrenner leads 2,000 members and oversees an operating budget of more than $300 million dollars, carefully stewarding taxpayer dollars and city resources while serving as Phoenix Fire Department's liaison to City Hall and the City's Law Department.